mrdandelion6/six.nvim/doc/linux/ubuntu/setup.md

 sudo apt install inkscape
 ```

-## For Jupyter Notebooks
+## for jupyter notebooks

-The plugins inside `lua/notebooks/` are only needed if you want to render and execute code inside Jupyter notebooks or quarto/markdown files.
-Note that I haven't tested this out for Ubuntu yet , only Arch.. so it may not work but I believe in your ability to fix it :)
+the plugins inside `lua/notebooks/` are only needed if you want to render and execute code inside jupyter notebooks or quarto/markdown files. note that i haven't tested this out for ubuntu yet , only arch.. so it may not work but i believe in your ability to fix it :)

-Install the following dependendies:
+install the following dependendies:

 ### image.nvim